Enforce Your Parental Rights With Our Assistance

 What You Should Know About Parentage And Paternity

-In Illinois, after an order adjudicating the father is entered, the parties will attempt to reach a settlement on custody and visitation.
+In Illinois, after an order adjudicating the father is entered, the parties will attempt to settle on custody and visitation.
 If they are unsuccessful, they will be ordered to mediation.
-If mediation is successful, either a parenting agreement or joint parenting agreement will be entered.
+If mediation is successful, a custody agreement called a Judgment for Allocation of Parental Responsibilities will be entered.
 If mediation is unsuccessful, then the court will appoint either a guardian ad litem, child representative or section 604(b) evaluator.
-The court will review the report/recommendations/position of one of these individuals and will allow the parties to reach a settlement based on same.
+The court will review the report/recommendations/position of one of these individuals and will allow the parties to reach a settlement based on the same.

 Discuss Your Rights Regarding Parentage/Paternity In A Free Consult